runzhoucao/Grayscale-Colorization/README.md

 # Grayscale-Colorization
 In this paper we present a model to automatically colorize black and white images with zero human interference.
 Our objective is not to match the ground truth, but rather to generate plausible color images that can aesthetically fool a real human observer.
-Our attempts include implementing a Conditional Deep Convolutional Generative Adversarial Network \cite{nazeri2018image} as well as using the technique of transfer learning to infuse global features into the network from a pre-trained model \cite{IizukaSIGGRAPH2016, Torrey_transferlearning}.
+Our attempts include implementing a Conditional Deep Convolutional Generative Adversarial Network as well as using the technique of transfer learning to infuse global features into the network from a pre-trained model .
 Our model is trained on publicly available dataset such as CIFAR-10 and Places365.

 ## Dependencies